80 Creative Pumpkin Carving Ideas for Halloween

 Use your jack-o’-lantern to spread kindness instead of chaos this year with this sweet reminder for more treats than tricks.
 Letter stencils make this pumpkin carving idea easy.

 Honestly, what’s scarier than your internet being slow or your Wi-Fi going down altogether?
-Ahhhhh!
+Ahhh!
 Show your sense of humor with this hilariously terrifying pumpkin.

 This ferocious pumpkin will inspire trick-or-treaters to do some howling of their own on Halloween night.
 Top your creation with a witch’s hat and stretch some fake cobwebs over it to add an extra spooky flair.